taigaio/taiga-docker/README.md

 $ ./launch-all.sh
 ```

-After some instants, when the application is stated you can proceed to create the superuser
-with the following script:
+After some instants, when the application is started you can proceed to create the superuser with the following script:

 ```sh
 $ ./taiga-manage.sh createsuperuser